1100011Dawg/Obsidian_Dawson/School/IB Spanish/Past Subjective.md

 | _  | _n    |

 Ex:
+ - It is probable that people would eat an unhealthy diet
+	 - era probable que pueblo comieran un malo dieta
  - it is probable that cocaine would be sold
-	 - era probable que cocaína vendieran en sudamérica
+	 - era probable que cocaína  --- vendiera en sudamérica
- -
- - era probable que pueblo comieran un malo dieta

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzNDc4Nzk3MV19
+eyJoaXN0b3J5IjpbLTM2NjE0MzM4NF19
 -->